Sacred Mountain Pilgrimage 2018

-All lodging, all meals, all China domestic travel for the duration of the tour, 4 hours of classes per day, entrance fees, cable-car tickets for group trips.
+All lodging, all domestic travel for the duration of the tour, all meals, 4 hours of classes per day, entrance fees, cable-car tickets for group trips.

 Does not include:

-Round-trip airfare from your point of origin to Shanghai, China visa, personal expenditure (souvenirs, telephone calls, etc.), drinking water, and charges incurred as a result of delays beyond our control.
+Airfare from your point of origin to Zhengzhou, and from Xiangfan back to your point or origin, visa, personal expenditure (souvenirs, telephone calls, etc.), drinking water, and charges incurred as a result of delays beyond our control.

 To register for this trip: